abdulsmapara/DATA-STRUCTURES-AND-PROGRAM-DESIGN/ARRAYS/CLASS RANKINGS/Readme.md

-An assignment involving file handling that shows the rankings of students in a class based on grades as input from a file.The file is not shown in the uploaded contents.
+An assignment involving file handling that shows the rankings of students in a class based on grades as input from a file.
+File CSE1620_RESULT.txt is used.Here it contains a sample input.All the inputs are to be given in the format shown in the file through a sample input.